 As trade deals, export prices, supply and demand, and weather conditions often change, it can be difficult to predict these kinds of stocks.
 However, do it right, and a handsome passive income stream may be on offer.

-Not sure where to get started? tastyworks and TD Ameritrade’s thinkorswim are two top trading platforms renowned for world class customer support, cutting-edge trading tools, fast and accurate order execution, and low commissions.
+Not sure where to get started? tastyworks is a top trading platform renowned for world class customer support, cutting-edge trading tools, fast and accurate order execution, and low commissions.